Red Light Therapy For Menopause Symptoms

 Red light therapy, also known as low-level light therapy (LLLT) or photobiomodulation, involves the use of specific wavelengths of light to stimulate cellular function.
 This non-invasive treatment has been studied for various health conditions, including skin disorders, pain management, and wound healing.

 This therapy works by stimulating cellular energy production, which enhances the body's ability to heal itself.
 When the skin absorbs red light, it triggers a series of reactions that promote tissue repair and reduce inflammation.
+The light is absorbed by mitochondria (the “powerhouses” of cells), leading to increased production of ATP (cellular energy) and the release of signaling molecules like nitric oxide.
+These effects enhance blood circulation and activate anti-inflammatory and antioxidant pathways.

 Benefits Of Red Light Therapy for Menopause